 The school has been extended and added to.
-We have a Gym Hall/Dining Room, library, Work Room, classrooms for each class and large Playbased Learning Base for Primary 1 and Primary 2.
+We have a Gym Hall/Dining Room, Library, Support & Nurture Room, classrooms for each class and large a Play-based Learning Base for Primary 1 and Primary 2.
 Our lunches are provided from Forehill Primary School.